 The little Lamborghini Huracán Performante is so good, Lamborghini called it the ‘streetfighter’ – a track version of the standard Huracán with mind numbing performance figures and proper handling capabilities.

 The engine remains naturally aspirated, all praise to the 5.2-litre V10 now honed and revised with a bronze manifold cover, a new air intake, a new exhaust system, optimized engine fluid dynamics and titanium valves.

 Additionally, the V10 engine now produces 631-bhp and 442-lb ft of torque (70% of which are available at just 1,000 rpm) – packaged with Lambo’s seven-speed DCT and 4-wheel drive.
 You can get from knot to 62mph in just 2.9 seconds.
 From zero to 124mph in just 8.9 seconds and a top speeds in excess of 202mph.

 If you watch the lap footage, it’s clear the Lamborghini Huracán Performante is very balanced during high speeds and on demanding corners.
 That’s because the Chassis has been stiffened.
 Lamborghini equipped the Performante with 10-percent stiffer springs and bars while the roll stiffness has been improved by 15 percent, the axial and radial arm bushings are 50 percent stiffer.

 The ANIMA system has been revised as well, select Strada and the car favours traction, Sport will give more rear bias which allows oversteer and Corsa is full-on track attack mode.

-Weighing in at just 1,382kg (40kg lighter than the standard Huracán), the car is also pretty from every angle you gaze at.
+Weighing in at just 1,382kg (40kg lighter than the standard Huracán), the car is also incredibly lustrous from every angle you gaze at it.
 Narvi supplied the Bronze forged wheels which measure in at 20-inches dressed in Pirelli Pzero Corsa tires or the optional track oriented Pirelli Trofeo R.